dgmjs/dgmjs/apps/docs/src/content/docs/guides/introduction.md

 ## Editor

-The DGM.js editor is composed of the following parts.
+The DGM.js [Editor](/api-core/classes/editor/) is composed of the following parts.

 - store - manages shape objects for access and persistency.
 - handlers - handle the user inputs (mouse, touch, keyboard).